gabrield/stk/README.md

 * Window
 * Button
 * Text Area (for input and output text, useful, but still need some changes)
-* Canvas (for drawing curves, lines and other geometric objects, will be developed maybe :D)
+* Canvas (for drawing curves, lines and other geometric objects, under development :D)
 * ProgressBar (under test, seems to work fine, but nobody knows :p)
 * Listbox (planned)